wajidalikhan/Project/README.txt

   To push your changes to the selected remote server -- git push -u origin master

-  Always update your sync_exe directory to get the last code -- git pull
+  Always update your working directory to get the last code -- git pull

   In case,something goes wrong you can replace local changes using the e.g.,